null

 Girdle Thickness

 The girdle is a narrow band and surrounds a diamond at its widest point.
-A heart-shaped diamond with a medium to a somewhat thick girdle will give it stability and durability to be a lifelong purchase.
+A heart-shaped diamond with a medium to somewhat thick girdle will give it stability and durability to be a lifelong purchase.

-Heart Diamonds: Carat Weight & Prices Charts
+Heart Prices Charts

 Heart-shaped diamonds are not as common as some other diamond shapes.
 A 2 carat heart cut diamond may be more challenging and expensive than a diamond of similar weight but a different shape.